initialxy/initialxy.github.io/_posts/2025-01-31-fine-tuning-llm-on-amd-gpu.md

 ![First test](/static/images/2025-01-31-fine-tuning-llm-on-amd-gpu/model_test_1.jpg)

 Not bad.
 Sounds kind of like Frieren.
-Again, note that I deliverably under fit this model.
-Try to change your training steps with `num_train_epochs` or `max_steps` to get to a point where you think is right for you.
-It takes some trial and error.
-I then created a character with some custom parameters and system prompts in open-webui.
+Again, note that I deliberately under fit this model.
+Try to change your training steps with `num_train_epochs` or `max_steps` to get it to a point where you think it sounds right for you.
+It takes some trial and error to get it right.
+Next, I created a character with some custom parameters and system prompts in open-webui.

 ![Frieren character](/static/images/2025-01-31-fine-tuning-llm-on-amd-gpu/frieren_character.jpg)